 (6) If requested to do so and if practicable, a VET inspector must produce his or her certificate for inspection when exercising a function of a VET inspector.

-[Section 61A inserted by No. 44 of 2008 s.
+[Section 61A inserted: No. 44 of 2008 s.
 40.]

 61B.
 VET inspectors’ powers